afuerhoff/ioBroker.fb-checkpresence/README.md

 the mesh objects for every device in the Fritzbox device list are created.

 ### Family member settings
 For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled for calculating.
-For every member the adapter creates data objects and checks if the member is present or absent.
+For every member the adapter creates a state presence and checks if the member is present or absent.
+The state was changed if the presence state changed.
 To get the speed information in the objects you have to select fb-devices option.

 ### Whitelist settings